XinchunRao/ACC102-track2/README.md

 Open ACC102 Track2 (1).ipynb and select "Restart & Run All" to generate the new prediction.csv.

 6. Product link / Demo
 Main Notebook: ACC102 Track2 (1).ipynb

 Forecast Output: prediction.csv

-(Optional: If you have a Mediasite video link, add it here)

 7. Limitations & next steps
 External Factors: Current predictions rely solely on historical sales and do not account for external shocks like local holiday changes or price promotions.